MartiSouza/MartiSouza/README.md

 - 👋 Hi, I’m @MartiSouza
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in learning programming and XR
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Unity and C#
 - 💞️ I’m looking to collaborate on any project

 <!---